christophkesting/christophkesting.github.io/_teaching/mcmaster.md

 date: 2023-01-02
 location: "Hamilton, Canada"
 ---
-# Teaching at Mcmaster past and current
+# Teaching at McMaster past and current
 - Teaching Assistant for MATH-3IA3 Introduction to Analysis - Fall 2021
 - Grader for MATH-1C03, Introduction to Proofs - Winter 2022
 - Teaching Assistant for MATH-1C03, Introduction to Proof - Fall 2022